rapidsai/rapidsmpf/docs/source/api.md

 ## Integrations

-{mod}`rapidsmpf.integrations` contains integration with other libraries.
+The subpackages under `rapidsmpf.integrations` contain integrations with other libraries.

 (api-integration-dask)=
 ### Dask